After 10-month Delay, England Get Covid-hit Sri Lanka Test Series Underway - UrduPoint

 All-rounder Moeen Ali is also out of the two-Test series' opener after testing positive for the coronavirus on arrival in the island on January 3.

-After England left Sri Lanka without playing a Test last March, and cut short a tour of South Africa last month over coronavirus fears, it's been an unsettling time for the team.
+After England left Sri Lanka without playing a Test last March -- and cut short a tour of South Africa in December over coronavirus fears -- it has been an unsettling time for the team.

 But the players, living in a bio-secure 'bubble' in Sri Lanka, have remained united throughout, according to wicketkeeper-batsman Jonny Bairstow.